“Sonic

 Austrian Pavilion, La Biennale di Venezia – www.biennalearte.at

 Anna Jermolaewa (b.
 1970) is a conceptual artist from Leningrad (USSR).
 Having been accused of anti-Soviet agitation and propaganda as one of the original members of the first opposition party, the Democratic Union, and co-editor of one if its newspapers, she fled to Austria in 1989 and was granted political asylum.
 Her artistic practice comprises a wide spectrum of media: video, installation, painting, performance, photography, and sculpture.
-Since 2019, Anna Jermolaewa has been Professor of Experimental Design at the Linz University of Arts.
+Since 2019, Anna Jermolaewa has been a Professor of Experimental Design at the Linz University of Arts.
 Apart from numerous individual exhibitions, she has taken part in various Biennale events since 1999.
 She is represented in numerous collections with her work and aside from many other honors was recently awarded the City of Vienna’s Dr. Karl Renner Prize for her social commitment as a member of the association‘Ariadne − Wir Flüchtlinge für Österreich’ [‘We Refugees for Austria’].